What is the tank like?

-You only need to bring yourself and any of your personal toiletries/make-up/hairbrush that you may need for after.
+You only need to bring yourself, a hair tie and any of your personal toiletries/make-up/hairbrush that you may need for after your session.
 If you have come straight from work or physical exercise you might want to bring a fresh change of clothes for afterwards.
-We do provide towels, body products, earplugs, ear-drops, paw paw ointment.
-A hairdryer may be available on request, however if there is someone else floating next-door at the time this may not be possible.
+We provide one towel, body products & earplugs.

 Is the water changed each time?

-No, the solution is thoroughly filtered between each client for at least 20 minutes (ample time for the entire solution to pass through the filter at least once) much like a pool or spa would be filtered.
+No, the solution is thoroughly filtered between each client for at least 30 minutes (ample time for the entire solution to pass through the filter 3 times) much like a pool or spa would be filtered.
 The salt solution contains a large quantity of high quality epsom salts and it would not be viable/possible to change it each time.
 It is so heavily saturated that it takes a significant amount of time for the all the salt to absorb.
-Our water & salt are topped up daily as required.
-The entire solution is changed every 10-12 weeks (much more frequently than most float centres).
+Our water & salt are topped up daily/weekly as required.
+The entire solution is changed 2 – 3 times a year (much more frequently than most float centres).

 We test and record the bromine, pH and alkalinity levels in the tank twice daily and adjust as necessary to comply with the relevant regulations governing ‘pools’ and to ensure the health and safety of all our clients.
-We send samples of our water off for regular testing to ensure there are no living organisms within the water & are regularly inspected by our Councils Environmental Health Inspector/Representative.
+We are regularly inspected by our Councils Environmental Health Inspector/Representative.